Old Fashioned Deep Dish Apple Pie Recipe – An Apple Slab Pie With No Bottom Crust

 How to Make a Deep Dish Apple Pie

-- Peel and slice apples.
-Toss in mixture of sugar, ground nutmeg and cinnamon, salt and flour.
+2. Peel and slice apples.
+In a large bowl, toss in mixture of sugar, ground nutmeg and cinnamon, salt and flour.

-- Prepare crust (or use a store-bought, rolled up pie crust) by cutting in shortening to flour and salt mixture until small pea-sized pieces form.
-Add in 2 – 3 Tablespoons of cold water, 1 Tablespoon at a time until a dough forms and comes clean from the side of the bowl.
+4. Prepare crust (or use a store-bought, rolled up pie crust) by cutting in shortening to flour and salt mixture until small pea-sized pieces form.
+Add in cold water, 1 Tablespoon at a time until a dough forms and comes clean from the side of the bowl.

-- Fold it over the rolling pin to move to the top of the deep dish apple pie.
+6. Fold it over the rolling pin to move to the top of the deep dish apple pie.
 Roll under the excess dough just inside the edge of the pan.
-Make slits in the top of the crust.
+Make slits in the top crust.

 For the full ingredient amounts and recipe steps for rustic slab apple pie, scroll to the recipe card at the bottom of this post.